trycourier/courier-react-native/Docs/PushNotifications.md

 4. Select "Courier Service" and click "Next"
 5. Give the Notification Service Extension a name (i.e. "CourierService").
 6. Click Finish
+7. Go into your CourierService target > Build Settings > Search "ENABLE_USER"
+8. Set "User Script Sandboxing" to "No"

 ### Link the Courier SDK to your extension: